encgoo/hackerrank/Sort/README.md

 pivot to the end.

 ## code
-Python implementation of all four
+Python implementation of all five:
 [sort.py](sort.py)

 ## Comparison